HenrikJoreteg/human-javascript/ch1 - intro rant.md

-# This isn’t a javascript book
+# This isn’t a javascript language book

-Yup, if that’s what you were expecting.
+Yup.
+If that’s what you were expecting.
 Request a refund now.
-This isn’t about language syntax, it’s not about the 4 ways to execute a function, it’s not about introducing you to twelve available client frameworks.
-This is about how *we* build apps at &yet.
+This isn’t about the language syntax or design.

+This is about how *we* build "browser apps" at &yet.
+We have just build a crap-ton (very technical term, I know) of single page apps over the last several years.
+This is my attempt to share not just what we've learned from that, but also the specific approaches and tools we use.

+I'm hardly a DHH fanboy (Rails creator), but he totally nails it in this line: "Good frameworks are extractions not inventions".

+Over the past 4 years we've built dozens of single page applications for all kinds of purposes.
+As a bootstrapped consulting and product company, &yet has had the opportunity to build a very broad range of single page applications.
+We've built some for mobile web, some for desktop, some for browser extensions, some for phonegap apps.
+As a result, patterns start to emerge.
+I've done my best to extract re-usable tools out of them.
+So, "writing" this book was largely a process of pulling out explanations from past blogposts, emails to clients and from project readme's.

-It’s descriptive, not prescriptive.
+Also, to be clear, this is meant to be descriptive, not prescriptive.
 How you build is up to you.
-The hope is that we can introduce enough concepts, tools and philosophy to brainwash you to blindly follow our way of thinking :)
+The hope is that we can introduce enough concepts, tools and philosophy to get you on your way building awesome browser apps.

-# Client Apps
+# Browser Apps

 If you own a "smart" phone of any sort, you’ve been innundated with a new slangish word over the past 5 years or so: "app"